 Highlights: Loving, Agile, Alert

 And like many spaniels, the Kooikerhondje has ties with the royal elites.
 For example, it’s well known that Prince William had a Kooikerhondje that saved his life when assassins broke into his home.
-His dog alerted him, thus letting him escape with his life.
+The Princes’ dog alerted him, thus letting him escape with his life.

 These spaniels were used to lure ducks into the “Eendenkooi,” which were just manmade duck traps.
 However, as the quality of guns improved, hunters were more accurate in shooting down ducks.
 The traps weren’t as profitable and the spaniels weren’t of much use.

 Eventually, the Kooikerhondje breed was revived into a confident and sweet-natured family dog.
-They also retained their versatile hunting instincts, though the cheerful vibe made them better dogs to have in the home.
+They also retained their versatile hunting instincts, though the cheerful personalities made them better dogs to have in the home.

 Highlights: Willful, Loving, Independent

 The Stabyhoun is a Dutch spaniel closely related to the Drentse Patrijshond.
-They originated in the Frisian forest region of the Netherlands and have since been highly versatile hunting dogs and companions.
+They first originated in the Frisian forest region of the Netherlands and have since been regarded as highly versatile hunting dogs and companions.

 But unlike most spaniel dogs, the Stabyhoun is naturally independent.
 In other words, they’re able to hunt small game (moles and rabbits) all on their own.
 This quality is no coincidence.
 In fact, they were specifically bred with independence in mind.

 Stabyhouns are also very curious dogs.
-Similar to the Beagle, they may get sidetracked and go off tracking by themselves.
-Without a secured enclosure, they may escape at the slightest sense of prey.
+Similar to the Beagle, they may get sidetracked and go off into the woods to track an interesting odor.
+Without a secured enclosure, they can escape at the slightest sense of prey.
 So, you’ll want to keep this in check.

 One big concern is how vocal the Stabyhoun can be.
 They were bred to make noise and alert the owners when they spot a prey or when something seems off.
 It’s why they make really good watchdogs.
-Otherwise, they’re fairly calm and gentle.
+They’re also fairly calm and gentle dogs.